2018 Honda Civic Review

 2018 Honda Civic Trims

-This year the Honda Civic carries over largely the same from its 2017 iteration, though the availability of a number of features have been shifted around to create a better balanced overall package.
+The 2018 Honda Civic carries over largely the same from its 2017 iteration, though the availability of a number of features have been shifted around to create a better balanced overall package.
 It offers the kind of technology features that leave other compact car manufacturers in the dust.
 It comes in six trim levels, the LX, the EX, the EX-T, the EXL, the Touring and the Si.
 It’s available as a sedan, hatchback, or coupe.

-The new Civic is driven by a base 2.0L inline-4 engine which delivers 158 horsepower and is backed up by 138 lb-ft of torque.
+The Civic is driven by a base 2.0L inline-4 engine which delivers 158 horsepower and is backed up by 138 lb-ft of torque.
 This is upgradeable to a turbocharged 1.5L engine that is capable of cranking out 174 horsepower and is rated for 167 lb-ft of torque.
 The highest level engine delivers 180 horses, with 177 lb-ft in power.

 The base level of Honda Civic comes with a surprising amount of equipment for the cost.
 You get the base 2.0L engine with six-speed manual transmission or CVT, LED daytime running lights, split-fold back seats, height-adjust driver seat, automatic climate control, and a stereo system featuring 5-inch center display, Bluetooth®, USB ports, and four speakers.
 You also get a standard rearview camera.